daveraees/autodeploy_WeatherGirl/README.md

 - community.general # as installed with ansible, needef for some docker operations
 - community.aws (github repository merge pull #284 from main branch, see the note below)

-    ansible galaxy collection community.aws version from "main" branch at gthub repository required for proper function of the script.
+    ansible galaxy collection community.aws version from "main" branch at GitHub.com repository is required for proper function of the script.
 The release version (2.10.3) of the community.aws.ecs_taskdefinition module does not function properly.
 Version that worked was form merge pull #284 https://github.com/ansible-collections/community.aws/pull/284
     At the time of publication, the correct version could installed locally by run the following command: ansible-galaxy collection install git+https://github.com/ansible-collections/community.aws.git